jackythesmurf/employee-creator/README.md

    - ReactJS: for a responsive and modular frontend design.
    - TypeScript: for type-safe coding and compile-time checks.
    - SCSS: for modularized and nested styling code.
-   - Spring: for building, testing, and deploying backend applications.
+   - Spring: for building, testing, and deploying backend RESTful applicatioins.
-   - Mysql: for its reliability, scalability, and ease of use, and its a relational database management system.
+   - Mysql: for its reliability, scalability, and ease of use being a relational database management system.

 ### MVP:
 The app's MVP consists of a web application with a RESTful API and a React frontend that allows users to create, view, modify, and delete employee records.
-The schema for employee records is flexible and left to the developer's discretion.

 ## To run app
 1) Initialise Mysql database of name `employee_creator`
 ```
 CREATE DATABASE employee_creator
 ```
-2) Set up and run Spring APi in ` employee-creator/spring-backend/src/main/resources/application.properties` using an IDE of your choice
+2) Set up the Spring API in ` employee-creator/spring-backend/src/main/resources/application.properties`
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/employee_creator
 spring.datasource.username=root